icbi-lab/nextNEOpi/README.md

 #### Optional argument:
-**--readsControl:** 		 reads_{1,2}.fastq or reads_1.fastq; 		 paired-end or single-end reads; FASTA file (can be zipped)
+**--readsControl:** 		 reads_{1,2}.fastq or reads_1.fastq; 		 paired-end or single-end reads; FASTA file (can be zipped) **--sampleName**          sample name.
+If not specified samples will be named according to the fastq filenames.

 ## 3. Output
 The Pipeline creates an ouput directory with the following structure: